 Welcome bonus: 25,000 British Airways Avios after spending £3,000 in the first three months

 Earning rate: 1.5 Avios per £1 spent on all purchases (the highest everyday Avios earning rate of any U.K. credit card), 3 Avios per £1 spent directly with British Airways or BA Holidays

 Other key benefits: 2-for-1 Companion Voucher earned after £10,000 in annual spend on the card.
 The Companion Voucher is the most valuable credit card benefit out there, allowing you to take a companion with you on the same flight and in the same cabin when you redeem Avios for a BA reward flight.
 You can redeem the voucher for any BA class of service and there’s increased Club World availability from 1 September too.
 Of course, taxes, fees and other carrier charges still apply to the companion.
 When earned with this card, the Voucher is valid for two years although keep an eye on extensions, which rolled out in 2020.
 Don’t miss all the details of this fantastic and very lucrative perk which can save you hundreds, if not thousands of pounds each year — check out our ultimate guide to the British Airways Companion Voucher.

-Why it’s great: The 2-for-1 Companion Voucher is the most valuable benefit in the U.K. reward credit card market.
+Why it’s great: The Companion Voucher is the most valuable benefit in the U.K. reward credit card market.
 And subject to various rules, it gives you a free ticket when you make a redemption using your Avios, effectively doubling the value of your pool of Avios if used correctly.
 Plus, the 25,000-Avios welcome bonus can get you an upgrade from World Traveller Plus to Club World or three return flights to many destinations in Europe.

 - British Airways American Express Premium Plus Card review